edwardsdl/mcg-pcms/README.md

 Although the current implementation is functional, there is significant room for improvement.

-A durable storage solution, such as PostgreSQL would provide better data retention and support larger-scale usage.
+A durable storage solution, such as PostgreSQL, would provide better data retention and support larger-scale usage.
 Similarly, integrating real blob storage would be more appropriate for persisting binary data.

 Introducing "soft" deletes would allow patient records to be marked as inactive rather than permanently deleted.
 This